 Centers for Disease Control and Prevention - Data and reports on diseases & health topics; includes Morbidity and Mortality Weekly Report, a good source of statistics and information on disease trends.

 Please Note: You can search for evidence-based research in our research databases as well.

 OTseeker - Occupational Therapy Systematic Evaluation of Evidence

 Physiotherapy Evidence Database (PEDro)

 HardinMD - This is a metadirectory of Internet health resources.
 Leads to pages of links on topics you select.
 A service of Hardin Library at the University of Iowa

-National Center for Complementary and Alternative Medicine - Government information on approaches to health care that are outside the scope of traditional medicine.
+National Center for Complementary and Integrative Medicine - Government information on approaches to health care that are outside the scope of traditional medicine.

 National Library of Medicine - A huge site of helpful health information collected and organized by the National Library of Medicine.